libretro/docs/docs/guides/change-directories.md

 #### System/BIOS

-This is where you specify the location for all your BIOS's, by default RetroArch looks for BIOS in your "Starting directory" folder, this can get messy.
+This is where you specify the location for all your BIOS's, by default RetroArch looks for BIOS in your "Starting directory" folder.
+It is not suggested that you dump all BIOS files in the "Starting directory".

 !!! note
     Some emulators *(Example: PS1 and PSP)* will require BIOS files to even function.